eamanola/securiltyflawed/README.md

 Flaws below are named as mentioned in [OWASP TOP10](https://owasp.org/www-project-top-ten/).

-Line numbers are replaced, but code on line, as the number may change during writing.
+Line numbers are replaced, with the code on line, as the number may change during writing.

 ## Flaw 1) A1:2017-Injection